 The Internship Program

 The primary objective of the Internship Program is to provide Duquesne University students with professional, entry-level work experience as a valuable element of their academic curriculum.
+Virtual internships may be eligible for internship credit however specific criteria must be met.

 Qualified students may receive credit for their internships through the Internship Program administered by the Career Services Center.